Navjot-Singh718/sap-community-abap-developer-challenge/README.md

   },
   dataSources: [ '_Travel' ]
 }
-define view entity ZITRAVEL_2025 as select from ztravel_2025 as _Travel
+define view entity ZITRAVEL_XXX as select from ztravel_xxx as _Travel
 {
   key travel_id     as TravelId,
       description   as Description,